Second Battle of the Piave River: Battle

 General Diaz learned the exact timing of the Austro-Hungarian attack: 3:00 a.m. on 15 June, so at 2:30 a.m., the Italian artillery opened fire all along their front on the crowded enemy trenches, inflicting heavy casualties.
 In some sectors the artillery barrage had the effect of delaying or stopping the attack, as Austro-Hungarian soldiers began to retreat to their defensive positions, believing they had to face an unexpected Italian attack, but on the greater part of the front the Austro-Hungarians still attacked as planned.
 Boroević launched the first assault, moving south along the Adriatic coast and in the middle course of the Piave River.
 The Austro-Hungarians were able to cross the Piave and gained a bridgehead 15 mi wide and 5 mi deep in the face of Italian heavy resistance, before Boroević was finally stopped and forced to order a retreat.
+The Japanese writer Harukichi Shimoi recounts:

+Thick bursts all around me, very close.
+I saw many who died and who were wounded.
+I will never forget those two days.
+A young soldier fell wounded; a piece of shrapnel had entered his right leg, another under the right eye and another in the right ear...

 On the subsequent days Boroević renewed the assault, but the artillery barrage destroyed many of the river's bridges; the Austro-Hungarian formations that had crossed the river were unable to receive reinforcement and supplies.
 To make matters worse, the swollen Piave isolated a great number of units on the west bank of the river, which made them an easy target for the Italian fire.
 It was reported that a large number of Austro-Hungarian soldiers drowned while trying to reach the east bank.
 On 19 June, Diaz counterattacked and hit Boroević in the flank, inflicting heavy casualties.

 In the meantime Conrad attacked along the Italian lines west of Boroević on the Asiago Plateau (on 15 June), with the objective of capturing Vicenza.
-His forces gained some ground, but came upon stiff resistance from Italian units; 40,000 casualties were added to the Austro-Hungarian total.
+His forces gained some ground, but came upon stiff resistance from Italian units; the front-line troops were stationed from Mount Zovetto and Mount Lemerle to the Tre Monti ("Three Mounts").
+Mount Zovetto hosted both Italian and Scottish positions, connected by underground tunnels.
+40,000 casualties were added to the Austro-Hungarian total.
 In the aftermath, Boroević was particularly critical of the behavior of Conrad who, after the complete failure of the first attack, preferred to continue the assaults in the subsequent days but with diminished strength, rather than send reinforcements to the Piave sector.

 Lacking supplies and facing attacks by armored units, the Austro-Hungarians were ordered to retreat by Emperor Karl, who had taken personal command, on 20 June.
 By 23 June, the Italians recaptured all lost territory on the southern bank of the Piave and the battle was over.